jnbolsen/ezarr/README.md

 - [Jellyfin](https://jellyfin.org/) (currently not used) - For and alternative to PleX.
 Which one you'd like to use is a matter of preference.
 You *could* even use both, although is probably a waste of resources.

+## Prerequisites
+1. The following packages are installed:
+  - cifs using '$ sudo apt install cifs-utils'.
+  - qemu-agent (for proxmox) using '$ sudo apt install qemu-guest-agent' then '$ systemctl start qemu-guest-agent' (or reboot).

 ## Using
 1. To get started, clone the repository in a directory of your choosing. **Note: this will be where your installation and media will be as well, so think about this a bit.**